Position title: Professor, Department of Genetics

 Phone: (608) 262-5014

-We are interested in the cellular/molecular bases of memory consolidation in Drosophila.
+My lab is interested in the cellular/molecular bases of memory consolidation in Drosophila.
 Work in all organisms is consistent with a requirement for de novo protein synthesis around the time of training, and during later “windows”, although there are periodic claims to the contrary.
 Recent work shows that mechanisms associated with both synaptic and systems consolidation are used over a 3+ day post-training period.
 The transition to the long-lasting phase of memory is particularly interesting, since it involves mechanisms associated with sleep and circadian processes, but not others that are needed earlier.
-The ultimate goal is to understand when, where and why protein synthesis is needed, and how these requirements can help explain discrepant data suggesting a non-requirement for gene expression during consolidation.
+Our ultimate goal is to understand when, where, and why protein synthesis is needed and how these requirements can help explain discrepant data suggesting a non-requirement for gene expression during consolidation.

 Molecular Bases of Memory Formation, Memory Consolidation, Gene Expression

 During my years as a PI, I have always encouraged underrepresented students and scientists to achieve their goals.
 I have mentored a variety of postgraduate students, which has all been part of a conscious effort to expand the diversity in research and encourage people from different socio–economic and social backgrounds and views to develop and contribute their unique perspectives to the multiple views that will benefit the scientific enterprise.